zeruniverse/Password-Manager/README.md

 ## Installation
 See [wiki](https://github.com/zeruniverse/Password-Manager/wiki/Installation)

-If you deploy password manager on server that you are not 100% sure about its safety (e.g. VPS), [enable client-side source file check](https://github.com/zeruniverse/Password-Manager/wiki/Installation#enable-client-side-source-file-check)
+If you deploy password manager on server that you are not 100% sure about its safety (e.g. VPS), [enable client-side source file check](https://github.com/zeruniverse/Password-Manager/wiki/Installation#enable-client-side-source-file-check).
+Suppose you install your password manager at `pw.A.com` and you put client-side check code at GitHub pages with CNAME `entry.A.com`.
+You should always visit `entry.A.com` and let it redirect you to `pw.A.com`.

 ## How to use
 See [wiki](https://github.com/zeruniverse/Password-Manager/wiki)